FlagrantGarden/site/content/posts/flagrant-locations.md

 > ### The Wide House
 >
 > wide enough to be a grocery store.
 Also has a good selection of local music.
 Also has a bowling
 >alley.
-Also does like glow-in-the-dark smoothies after dark. > > That’s decidedly NOT crappy.
+Also does like glow-in-the-dark smoothies after dark. > > That's decidedly NOT crappy.
 >
 > Passive
 > : Shaken Groups are knocked prone and must spend a move Action to get back up.